ArcamEBM/LogStudio/README.md

 ### Installing the software

-Double-click the msi file located in the folder ? and follow the instructions in the installer wizard.
+Double-click the msi file located in the folder LogStudio.Setup\bin\Release and follow the instructions in the installer wizard.

 ### Usage